tomewgould/advent_of_sql/README.md

 21. Using window function and `DATE_PART` to calculate quarterly growth rates.
 Also used `NULLS LAST` to improve readability of query results

 22. `ANY` operator for efficient filtering

+23. Finding missing values in a table with `GENERATE_SERIES`